Vanessa22400/Railway_Delay-Analysis_Predictive_Modeling/README.md

 **Techniques**: EDA, hypothesis testing, Random Forest models
 **Key Result**: 82% accuracy in predicting critical delays

-**Project Series**: This study is the first stage of a two-part analysis of railway delays at Tübingen Central Station (Hauptbahnhof).
+**Project Series**: This project is the first stage of a two-part analysis of railway delays at Tübingen Central Station (Hauptbahnhof).
 The second project focuses on advanced machine learning models and explainability techniques.
 [View the next project](https://github.com/Vanessa22400/Railway_Delay_Advanced_Analysis_DB )